 Dear Business Owners,

 The rumors are true.
 Who hosts your website, how they do it, and where their servers are located can greatly impact your search engine rankings.
 The implications are astronomical.
-There are some common issues you’ll have to contend with if you choose to host with big business.
+There are some common issues you’ll have to contend with if you choose to host with big host.
 First, even a fantastic website with fully optimized web pages won’t generate enough traffic to generate leads if there are unchecked hosting issues.
 Unfortunately, those hosting issues are quite common because big hosts use a complex ticket system and outsource a lot of work.
 Who’s to say if and when the work will actually get done.
 Second, all the on-page SEO and PPC in the world is not enough to save a website that is slow, abandoned, or, even worse, infected.
 Rise Local has the staff and resources to consistently monitor your website, and ensure that it’s secure and performing well.
 Third, the entire web hosting and online marketing ecosystem is feeding off local business owner’s being kept in the dark.
 We want to educate you and provide your customers with a positive user experience.

 Now is not the time to stop reading.
 Read the following words.
 Then read them again.
 Better information leads to better decisions.
 Better decisions, completed in the right order, produce superior outcomes.
 Making the right decisions, succinctly and in the right order, is the key to your long-term survival and overall success as a business owner.
 The point we’re trying to make is that where you host matters.
 Now, this is some important information, so buckle up.
 We’re going for a ride.